harshithb3304/SSH_BruteForce_Threat_Detection/documentation/PROJECT_DELIVERABLES.md

 ### 4.3 Hybrid Learning Approach
 **Supervised Component:**
-- Random Forest and Logistic Regression trained on labeled BETH data
+- **Logistic Regression** trained on labeled BETH data (is_attack labels)
-- Learns patterns from known SSH attack signatures and normal behavior
+- Learns patterns from known SSH attack signatures (1,269 attacks in training)
-- Achieves 90.67% accuracy on independent test set
+- Achieves 94.56% accuracy on independent test set
-- Provides interpretable feature importance rankings
+- Provides interpretable coefficients for feature analysis

 **Unsupervised Component:**
-- Anomaly detection through statistical thresholds on prediction confidence
-- Frequency-based anomaly detection for rare processId/userId combinations
-- Temporal anomaly detection for unusual timing patterns
-- Ensemble voting system for final classification decisions
+- **Isolation Forest** learns normal behavior from training data (NO labels used)
+- Trained on 761,875 normal samples to learn normality
+- Flags deviations as anomalies (attack = 1, normal = 0)
+- Achieves 92.44% accuracy on independent test set
+- Why chosen: Fast, handles high-dimensional data, ideal for real-time monitoring

+**Ensemble Strategy:**
+- Both models vote: If both agree → use that prediction
+- If they disagree → trust supervised (more reliable for known patterns)
+- Final performance: 94.56% accuracy, 99.95% precision, 94.05% recall

 ---